Natural-born-citizen clause (United States): Eligibility challenges

 Several courts have ruled that private citizens do not have standing to challenge the eligibility of candidates to appear on a presidential election ballot.
 Alternatively, there is a statutory method by which the eligibility of the president-elect of the United States to take office may be challenged in Congress.
 Some legal scholars assert that, even if eligibility challenges are nonjusticiable in federal courts, and are not undertaken in Congress, there are other avenues for adjudication, such as an action in state court in regard to ballot access.

 Every president to date was either a citizen at the adoption of the Constitution in 1789 or born in the United States; of the former group, all except one had two parents with citizenship in what would become the U.S. (Andrew Jackson).
 Of those in the latter group, every president except two (Chester A. Arthur and Barack Obama) had two U.S.-citizen parents.
 Further, four additional U.S. presidents had one or both of his U.S.-citizen parents not born on U.S. soil (James Buchanan, Woodrow Wilson, Herbert Hoover, and Donald Trump).

 Some presidential candidates were not born in a U.S. state or did not have two U.S.-citizen parents.
 In addition, one U.S. vice president (Al Gore) was born in Washington, D.C. and another (Charles Curtis) was born in the Kansas Territory; Vice President Kamala Harris's parents were not U.S. citizens at the time of her birth.
 This does not necessarily mean that these officeholders or candidates were ineligible, only that there was some controversy about their eligibility, which may have been resolved in favor of eligibility.

-The only sitting President to have accepted an offer of citizenship from a foreign state was Abraham Lincoln, who received an offer of honorary citizenship from of San Marino by letter on March 29, 1861, and on May 7 replied: "I thank the Council of San Marino for the honor of citizenship they have conferred upon me."
+The only sitting President to have accepted an offer of citizenship from a foreign state was Abraham Lincoln, who received an offer of honorary citizenship from San Marino by letter on March 29, 1861, and on May 7 replied: "I thank the Council of San Marino for the honor of citizenship they have conferred upon me."